HashimThePassionate/django-for-everyone/projects/03_django_rest_framework/05_todo_api/readme.md

 - **Interactive**: You can add, update, or delete data right from the browser! ✨
 - **Developer-Friendly**: It’s a great way to test and see your API in action without needing to use tools like Postman or curl. 🛠️
 ---

-Here’s a detailed and engaging README section explaining **API Tests** for the **Todo API** in Django REST Framework, complete with emojis and simple instructions:

----

 ## 🧪 API Tests for Todo API